Hack3rOneness/devops-insights-20200912181407744/CONTRIBUTING.md

 - Create a new [Pull Request](https://help.github.com/articles/using-pull-requests/#initiating-the-pull-request)
 - We will review your PR and request changes if necessary.
+- When you make a new commit fixing a requested change, please squash your changes using `git rebase`.
+You can find more info on how to do this [here](https://help.github.com/articles/about-git-rebase/#an-example-of-using-git-rebase).
 - Once all requested changes have been made, we will merge your pull request.

 ## Coding Guidelines